 From 1866 until withdrawel 1882/91, 2-2-2 saddle tanks nos.
 1 & 27 were shedded at Burton to work the service.
 The painting, second to top right, by L.A.
 Meads, reproduced by kind permission of Mr G. Locker, demonstrates this locomotive painted in the green livery adopted by the North Staffordshire Railway at that time.
 The locomotive hauling the Burton/Tutbury train on the opening day of Rolleston station in 1894 was NSR no. 2, a "B" class, 2-4-0 tank engine; designed by C. Clare, the chief mechanical engineer 1875-82 and built at Stoke works, it was to handle the village traffic into LMS times then carrying the number 1447, before transfer to the North London Lines and subsequent scrapping in 1930.

-It was during the LMS era that the title "Jinny" was applied when it became a "pull and push", ex Midland Railway, Johnson, 0-4-4 tank engines, one of them 58080 as illustrated, succeeding the B class tanks.
-LMS pull and push trailers were usually converted from bogie brake vehicles; the Jinny's being no exception, up to the early fifties an ex NSR panelled carriage was utilised for controlling the Jinny on return runs to Burton, followed later by an LMS 57 foot flush sided brake.
+During the LMS era the title "Jinny" was applied when the train became a "pull and push"; ex Midland Railway, Johnson, 0-4-4 tank engines, one of them 58080 as illustrated, succeeded the B class tanks.
+LMS pull and push trailers were usually converted from bogie brake vehicles; the Jinny's auto coach being no exception, up to the early fifties, an ex NSR panelled carriage was utilised for controlling the Jinny on return runs to Burton, followed later by an LMS 57 foot flush sided brake.

 Milk, books and Mosleys:

-It is unlikely that there was a daily collection and delivery of goods to and from the goods yard; the main traffic, livestock, agricultural supplies and coal necessitating the opening of the signal cabin which was normally closed, the section controlled by Dove Junction and Stretton Junction signal boxes.
+It is unlikely that there was a daily collection and delivery of goods to and from the goods yard; the main traffic, livestock, agricultural supplies and coal, necessitating the opening of the signal cabin which was normally closed.
+The section would normally be controlled by Dove Junction and Stretton Junction signal boxes.
 It is reported that coal was transferred from railway wagon to bag by a Mr Richardson, succeeded by the Bentley Brothers, for delivery to homes in the village.

 Unusual traffic included a dray laden with a large tree trunk that required five horses to haul it up the hill from Station Road to the loading dock.
-Post World War I, County Council tenant farms were built to the south and west of the village; during that construction period, the bricks arrived and were stored in the station yard, farmers and local carters reaping the benefit by delivering the bricks to site.
+Post WW1, County Council tenant farms were built to the south and west of the village, during that construction period, the bricks arrived and were stored in the station yard before farmers and local carters reaped the benefit by delivering the bricks to site.

 Through workings came in the shape of large boulders of alabaster being conveyed between the gypsum mine of J. C. Staton & Co at Fauld to that company's mill at Dallow Street, Burton where the rock was ground to produce plaster.
-Purchase of Tutbury cotton mill in 1890 for that purpose spelt the demise of that traffic through Rolleston-on-Dove, during World War II, a different traffic from Fauld passed through the station – munitions for the Allied Armed Forces, dangerous loads!
+Purchase of Tutbury cotton mill in 1890 for that purpose spelt the demise of that traffic through Rolleston-on-Dove.
+During WW2, a different traffic from Fauld passed through the station – munitions for the Allied Armed Forces in preparation for the Normandy Landings, dangerous loads!